 - No temperature

 - No loss of taste or smell

 - No known contact with anyone who has tested positive or displaying symptoms of COVID-19

 If the visit is to a care home, visitors are additionally required to ensure that any gifts they plan to give to the individual they are visiting can be sanitised, in line with relevant infection prevention and control (IPC) guidance.
 Visitors are also asked (where possible) to plan their journey to avoid using public transport prior to the visit to reduce the risk of transmitting the virus.

 - provide the necessary track and trace contact information required at the point of entry to the service

 - comply with the local infection prevention and control measures, including (if requested) prior to entry:

-- undertaking a lateral flow COVID test upon entry to the service (care schemes only)
+- undertaking a lateral flow COVID test upon entry to the service (care, extra care and supported living schemes)